Focus/BibtexImport/README.md

 ### Build from source

 To build from source you will need to first install [Node.js](https://nodejs.org/) and [git](https://git-scm.com).
-First check out the respository using
+First check out the repository using
 ```
 git clone https://github.com/Focus/BibtexImport.git
 ```